atrifat/text-embedding-api/README.md

 - 🚀 **FastAPI Backend**: Built with FastAPI, providing an asynchronous API.
 - 🤖 **Hugging Face Transformers Integration**: Supports various pre-trained transformer models for generating embeddings.
 - ⚡ **Model and Embeddings Caching**: Incorporates in-memory caches for loaded models, tokenizers, and generated embeddings to enhance response times.
-- 📦 **Batch Processing**: Supports processing multiple text inputs in configurable batches.
+- 📦 **Batch Processing**: Supports processing multiple text inputs in configurable batches, with model-specific optimizations.
+- ⚙️ **Enhanced Model Compatibility and Processing**: Includes advanced handling for various model requirements, such as specific padding strategies and sequential processing for certain models.
 - 🤝 **OpenAI and Ollama API Compatibility**: The `/v1/embeddings` endpoint is compatible with the OpenAI Embeddings API, and the `/api/embed` endpoint is compatible with the Ollama Embeddings API.

 ## 🏗️ Architecture Overview